NOTE:

 no masterpiece, captures

-the raw energy of
+the raw energy of the

-the drag-racing circuit,
+drag-racing circuit, and

-and includes several
+includes several songs

-songs of interest to
+of interest to Beach

-Beach Boys fans.
+Boys fans.
+Included are

-previous Usher
+the previous Usher

 compositions "RPM", a